imdaredevil/copy-cat-tail/README.md

 ## Post Installation steps

-We can add a keyboard shortcut ( with Ctrl since navigation buttons use Ctrl) for ``copy-cat-tail-show`` and add ``copy-cat-tail-server`` to startup-applications using gnome-session
+We can add a keyboard shortcut ( with Ctrl since navigation buttons use Ctrl) for ``copy-cat-tail-show`` for easy access